 Join this program now and plan when to study the courses and submit your final assessment.

 Academic credential program

 Credit for Prior Learning

-This Program co-developed by Griffith and Deakin universities is an AQF8 (Masters level) standard and provides Credit for Prior Learning (CPL) into a wider range of degrees at both universities, see here.
+This Program co-developed by Griffith and Deakin universities is an AQF9 (Masters level) standard and provides Credit for Prior Learning (CPL) into a wider range of degrees at both universities, see here.

-Please note: In order to take the final assessment, you must upgrade on each individual course or buy Unlimited and attain a Certificate of Achievement for all of the courses in the program.
+To be eligible for the final assessment, you must upgrade on each individual course or buy Unlimited and attain a Certificate of Achievement for all of the courses in the program.
 The final assessment must be purchased separately.

 Yes.
 There are no additional fees.
 The price you see here includes everything - such as test fees, tuition and any additional accreditation provided by the course.

 Deakin University is Australia’s eighth largest university with more than 53,000 students from more than 100 countries studying online and on-campus.
 With world-class teaching and research, Deakin produces sought-after graduates poised to make a real difference in the world.